 Trend One: Playing with patterns, materials and finishes

-The second half of 2019 will see an eclectic but cohesive mix of tactile surfaces and materials – natural wooden panels over concrete floors for instance, or soft furniture combined with glass tables – to create a harmonious balance of natural and industrial layout.
+The second half of 2019 have seen an eclectic but cohesive mix of tactile surfaces and materials – natural wooden panels over concrete floors for instance, or soft furniture combined with glass tables – to create a harmonious balance of natural and industrial layout.

 You can also create book-matched and quad-matched stone tiles for kaleidoscopic patterns.
 Not only will there be visually appealing vein patterns but the yield of your slab will also increase as you can add the same material to adjoining baseboard and trims.

-Sintered compact surfaces which mimic natural wood floors, combination of wooden flooring with granite or marble countertops or tabletops or a rich textured backsplash with the grandeur of marble or granite flooring; are all-embracing ideas for the better half of 2019 to come!
+Sintered compact surfaces which mimic natural wood floors, combination of wooden flooring with granite or marble countertops or tabletops or a rich textured backsplash with the grandeur of marble or granite flooring

 Trend Two: Stone bungalow designs with linear ashlar stone profiling